hajin-park/infinite-stairs-bot/README.md

    model (subject to change, new models come out every several months :\\) to detect stair and other miscellaneous objects.
-2. A path-tracing algorithm fills in any empty spaces missed by the previous step (max two stairs can be filled due to logical constraints).
+2. A path-tracing algorithm fills in any empty spaces missed by the previous step (max two consecutive stairs can be filled due to logical constraints).
 3. Fill a queue with `True` (Turn) or `False`(Forward) values based on the path.
 4. Keep track of a "current" queue state and "new" queue state.
 If their intersection is "valid" then queue new values from the "new" state into the